emreozbek/multiple-windows/README.md

 # Multiple Windows

 This project is a chrome extension.
 It provide to create windows to different sizes and multiple for front-end developers.
-Edit

 ## Getting Started